prestodb/presto/presto-docs/src/main/sphinx/security/ldap.rst

 To enable LDAP authentication for Presto, configuration changes are made on the Presto coordinator.
 No changes are required to the worker configuration;
 only the communication from the clients to the coordinator is authenticated.
+However, if you want to secure the communication between Presto nodes with SSL/TLS configure :doc:`/security/internal-communication`.

 Presto Server Configuration
 ---------------------------